DACA345/Survive/README.md

 7. Run the project

 ## Contributing

+### Developer documentation
+The developer documentation can be found [here](https://daca345.github.io/Survive/).

+This is auto generated from the code using [Doxygen](https://www.doxygen.nl/index.html) on each push to the main branch.

 ### Setup pre-commit hooks
 Pre-commit hooks are used to format code and check files.